Davey Moore (boxer, born 1959): Professional career

 Moore earned a spot on the 1980 US Olympic Team, but did not compete due to the US boycott of the Moscow Olympics.

 One of Moore's early wins was in June 1981 over Kevin Rooney, who would later train Mike Tyson.
 Moore entered the fight with a 6–0 record, while Rooney was 15–0.
 Moore won by a TKO in the seventh round of an eight-round fight.

 After winning eight professional fights, five by knockout, the WBA named him their No.10 challenger, and in February 1982, he traveled to Japan, where he knocked out defending champion Tadashi Mihara in six, winning the WBA world junior middleweight title.

 In April 1982 he defended his world title against Charlie Weir in Johannesburg, South Africa, taking five rounds to knock him out.
-Then in July 1982 he fought former world champion Ayub Kalule, whom he stopped in the tenth round.
+Then in July 1982 he fought former world champion Ayub Kalule, whom he stopped in the tenth round in Moore's second title defense.